opendaylight/netvirt/docs/specs/ecmp-bgp-l3vpn.rst

 route paths.
 VrfEntryListener listens to DCN on these vrf entries and program Fib entries (21) based on number route paths available for given IP prefix.
-For the given (external) destination IP prefix, if there is only one route path exists, use the existing approach to program FIB table flow entry matches on (vpnid, ipv4_dst) and actions with push mpls label and output to gre tunnel port.
+For the given (external) destination IP prefix, if there is only one route path exists, use the existing approach to program FIB table flow entry matches on (vpnid, ipv4_dst) and actions with push ``MPLS label`` and output to gre tunnel port.
 For the given (external) destination IP prefix, if there are two route paths exist, then retrieve next hop ip address from routes list in the same sorted order (i.e. using same logic which is used to create buckets for load balancing next hop group for DC- Gateway IP addresses), then program FIB table flow entry with an instruction like Fig 3.
-It should have two set field actions where first action sets mpls label to NX_REG0 for first sorted DC-GW IP address and second action sets mpls label to NX_REG1 for the second sorted DC-GW IP address.
-When more than two DC Gateways are used, then more number of NXM Registries have to be used to push appropriate MPLS label before sending it to next hop group.
+It should have two set field actions where first action sets ``MPLS label`` to NX_REG0 for first sorted DC-GW IP address and second action sets ``MPLS label`` to NX_REG1 for the second sorted DC-GW IP address.
+When more than two DC Gateways are used, then more number of NXM Registries have to be used to push appropriate ``MPLS label`` before sending it to next hop group.
 It needs operational DS container to have mapping between DC Gateway IP address and NXM_REG.
-When one of the route is withdrawn for the IP prefix, then modify the FIB table flow entry with with push mpls label and output to the available gre tunnel port.
+When one of the route is withdrawn for the IP prefix, then modify the FIB table flow entry with with push ``MPLS label`` and output to the available gre tunnel port.

 ECMP for Intra-DC L3VPN communication